 In our economic analysis, we calculated the incremental cost of adding HIVST to the PopART intervention.
-We did not annualize investment (start-up) costs, considering the project was implemented for a short period of time and this undoubtedly increased unit costs.
-Our economic evaluation results should be interpreted with caution because the analysis was underlined by the fact that intervention implementation was done under research conditions with some restrictions.
-With a longer implementation time it is likely that the cost of delivering HIVST would decrease, not only due to the start-up and training costs but also due to greater efficiencies which develop over time as the lay-counsellors and the population become more comfortable with this method of testing.
-By not including PopART start-up costs, this does not reflect the cost of delivering a community-based combined HIVST and finger prick HIV testing model.
+We did not annualize investment (start-up) costs, considering the project was implemented for a short period of time, and this undoubtedly increased unit costs.
+Our economic evaluation results should be interpreted with caution because the analysis was underlined by the fact that the intervention was implemented under research conditions with some restrictions.
+With a longer implementation time it is likely that the cost of delivering HIVST would decrease, not only due to the start-up and training costs, but also due to greater efficiencies that develop over time as lay counselors and the population become more comfortable with this method of testing.
+As PopART start-up costs were not included, the analysis does not reflect the cost of delivering a community-based combined HIVST and finger-prick HIV testing model.

 The rationale for this pilot intervention and rapid impact evaluation was that, despite offering door-to-door HTS services, the PopART intervention has not been able to reach universal coverage among certain sub-groups, including men and young people.
-These populations are either not contactable by the CHiP or they consistently decline an offer of HTS.
-After annual round one of the PopART intervention, the first 90 of the UNAIDS 90-90-90 target was reached among women and was close to being reached among men (Hayes, Floyd et al. 2017).
+These populations are either not contactable by the CHiPs or they consistently decline an offer of HTS.
+After annual round one of the PopART intervention, the first 90 of the UNAIDS 90-90-90 target was reached among women and was close to being reached among men (Haves et al. 2017).
 Coverage of the intervention was, however, lower among young people, mainly because their knowledge of their HIV status prior to participating in the PopART intervention was lower than among older adults.
-While the PopART intervention substantially narrowed this gap in knowledge of HIV status between younger and older adults, it did not close it (Hayes, Floyd et al. 2017).
+While the PopART intervention substantially narrowed this gap in knowledge of HIV status between younger and older adults, it did not close it (Hayes et al. 2017).
 Men remained harder to contact than women.
-We anticipated that offering an HIVST to women to give to their absent male partners would reach men not contactable by CHiPs.
-In sub-Saharan Africa, studies of the secondary distribution of HIVST have primarily been conducted in health facility settings (Masters, Agot et al. 2016, Thirumurthy, Masters et al. 2016).
-We found that the secondary distribution of HIVST outside of facility settings is effective at reaching men in Zambia.
-The costs of reaching these hardest to reach groups may be expected to be higher than for when such an intervention is provided to a population where access to HTS has been limited.
-This is especially true for the costs per HIV positive person identified.
-In these populations the prevalent HIV positive cases have largely been identified and therefore yield is lower than in a population that is relatively naïve to HIV testing services.
+We anticipated that offering HIVST to women to give to their absent male partners would allow the intervention to reach men not contactable by CHiPs.
+In sub-Saharan Africa, studies of the secondary distribution of HIVST have primarily been conducted in health facility settings (Masters et al. 2016; Thirumurthy et al. 2016).
+We found that the secondary distribution of HIVST outside of facility settings is effective in reaching men in Zambia.
+The costs of accessing these hardest-to-reach groups may be expected to be higher than providing such an intervention to a population where access to HTS has been limited.
+This is especially true for the costs per HIV-positive person identified.
+In these populations the prevalent HIV-positive cases have largely been identified and therefore yield is lower than in a population that is relatively naïve to HTS.